 Idiot Ball: In the series proper, Argost is highly cautious, and spent six months recovering and preparing himself after being beaten the first time.
 Here, the first thing he does after being revived is to randomly attack Undertown, immediately drawing attention to himself.
 Even Animo points out that was a bad idea.

-Latex Perfection: Averted hard.
+Latex Perfection: Averted.
 Argost's mask is so obviously fake, it's baffling that anyone could have ever thought that it was his actual face.

 Mistaken Identity: The Saturdays briefly confuse Shocksquatch for an actual sasquatch.